 Windows users may come across the error that says 100% Disk Usage, which makes it seem like the computer is handling heavy operations.
 However, you may only have a few programs open with the screen idly staying on desktop.
 This causes the system to slow down or even freeze.

 Overview of 100% Disk in Task Manager

-A quick glance at the disk usage column shows how much a program uses, and disabling such programs may help lessen the number.
+A glance at the disk usage column shows how much a program uses, and disabling such programs may help lessen the number.
 However, this is not the only cause of 100% disk usage.
-There are reports from users saying that the latest Windows version tend to overwork drives, slowing down the OS.
+There are reports from users saying that the latest Windows version tends to overwork drives, slowing down the OS.
 This problem can affect both solid-state drivers (SSD) and hard disk drives (HDD).